FRiJ0LiTO/FRiJ0LiTO/README.md

 #### 📫 How to reach me:

 I'm open to collaborations and exciting opportunities!
-Feel free to contact me via [my email](cabrerajaime877@gmail.com) or [my LinkedIn profile](https://www.linkedin.com/in/jaime-cabrera-py/).
+Feel free to contact me via [my LinkedIn profile](https://www.linkedin.com/in/jaime-cabrera-py/).

 #### ⚡ Fun facts: